manishreddy255/web_har/git/readme.md

   to get all the changes to the local repo so that you can work with that updated thing

   git pull

+it'll just get whatever is updated in the repo and sets it in the local machine